iliakarasin/apiexpress/README.md

 Using Mock data in native applications and acquiring test data is not always as straight-forward as you'd think.
 A developer may sit idle for days sometimes waiting for this.
 Using APIExpress and with a simple request,APIExpress can generate the data matching your prompts and schema.

+## AI Usage in this project
+- ChatGPT3 API.
+- Gamma.app for the deck.
+- Notion AskAI and ChatGPT for generating documents and brainstorming ideas.
+- AI for generating logo.
+- ChatGPT for generating some javascript functions.

 ## Current Features
-- Specify JSON schema
-- Generate responses to any API request ~5 objects at a time.
-This could be easily enhanced with a more capable GPT mode (token restrictions currently).
+- Generate responses to any API request ~10 objects at a time is performant.
+This could be easily enhanced with a more capable GPT mode.
 - Requests are hashed and responses cached. subsequent calls are much faster.
-- Detailed Logging Support.
-- Ability to call the API without using cache.
+- Ability to bypass cache.
+- Basic UI for testing requests.
+- Simple nested structures.
+- Robust and verbose logging.

 ## Future Enhancements
 - Generate API Documentation.
 - Database integration to near-instantly populating test data once API’s are built, but before there is data.
-- Generate model objects for the API’s in Swift, Kotlin, C# or other native languages
+- Generate model objects and request code for the API’s in Swift, Kotlin, C# or other native languages.
 - Improved JSON verification and linting.
-- More robust HTTP error code handling.
+- Improved HTTP error code handling.
+- Data consistency between requests.
+- Complex nesting.
+- Pagination of longer data requirements.
+- More complex querying for referenced JSON structures.

 ## Dev setup
 ### Dependencies